MiladEsp/robot-shortest-path/README.md

 ## How to run the program

-Ensure that you have the **g++** compiler installed on your system.
-Open a command prompt and navigate to the directory where the program files are extracted.
-Enter the **make** command to build the program.
+First, build the program on your computer.
 Place the input to the program in a text file in the format described above (**sample_input.txt** for example).
 Then enter the following command and the shortest time to reach the target from the origin will be shown on the command prompt.

 ```
 cat sample_input.txt | ./solution_exe